(866) 615-9507

 A Note on Proportionate Disability

-What Are Residual Disability Benefits_ image 2When checking a disability insurance policy for a residual disability benefit clause, also check for a “proportionate disability” clause.
+What Are Residual Disability Benefits_ image 2When checking a disability insurance policy for a residual disability benefit clause, check for a “proportionate disability” clause.
 Proportionate disability and residual disability are interchangeable terms in Pennsylvania.

 Contact a Philadelphia, Pennsylvania, Disability Benefits Lawyer